 If you have yet to set up your NMU user account, visit the Helpdesk website for instructions.
 You will need to have your first and last name, birth date, and NMU IN or SSN number to set up your account.
 The NMU Helpdesk is available for any technical solutions at (906) 227-2468.

-NMU works hard to place students in courses that are appropriate for their skill levels.
-Some decisions are based on admission data while others are based on test scores.
-Students will be placed into appropriate math and major courses based on their SAT or ACT math subscore.
-If a student has not submitted SAT or ACT scores, they will be contacted by their assigned academic adviser to complete further testing that will allow them to be in the courses that they need.
-More information about your specific placement or further testing will be provided during orientation.
+Prior to attending orientation, students will be contacted by the NMU Orientation office with information on how to complete the ALEKS Math Placement test.
+This test will be online and unproctored, and will potentially allow students to be in the courses that they may need for their major.
+More information about your specific placement or additional testing opportunities will be provided by your adviser during orientation.
 If you have questions about math placement, please contact the Academic and Career Advisement Center at 906-227-2971 or acac@nmu.edu.
 For more information on placement exams, visit nmu.edu/orientation/courseplacement.

 The refund process for courses is regulated by the Registrar.
 You can find information on withdrawal deadlines and refund amounts on their website.
 If you have more questions, you can contact them at (906) 227-2258.